joyceyu6/web-tool-natural-language-processing/README.md

-## Other tools installed during development
+## Other Tools Installed During Development
 * dotenv package - it allows us to use environment variables set in a new file

         npm install dotenv